- 2 min read

 Often the time we most need money is in a time of emergency.
 If the car doesn’t get fixed right away, how are you going to get to work?
 Or, you really need some dental work quickly?
 And, who plans on going to the emergency room for a broken arm or appendicitis?

 Unfortunately, many households do not have emergency savings funds.
 One type of personal loan that can help is a short-term loan, such as a payday loan.
 Those loans can save the day if you have money to pay them back.
 Basically, it is like getting your paycheck early.
-However, if you are living paycheck to paycheck, then you don’t have extra money to pay back the loan.
+However, living paycheck to paycheck means you don’t have extra money to pay back the loan.
 Payday loans can be costly debt traps, so think carefully before taking one.

 Another type of last-resort personal loan is a pawnshop loan, which is a secured personal loan that requires collateral.
-If you cannot come up with the money to pay back the loan, then this is going to be a very expensive way to raise money.
+If you cannot come up with the money to pay back the loan, this will be a very expensive way to raise money.